TouK/nussknacker-scenario-examples-library/README.md

 #### OpenAPI mocks

 OpenAPI mocks should be added in the `{scenario-name}/mocks/http-service` folder.
-Mock for singe API contains the service OpenAPI definition (placed in the `{scenario-name}/mocks/http-service/{service-name}/__files/{service-name}/openapi` folder) and Wiremock's mappings (placed in the
+Mock for single API contains the service OpenAPI definition (placed in the `{scenario-name}/mocks/http-service/{service-name}/__files/{service-name}/openapi` folder) and Wiremock's mappings (placed in the
 `{scenario-name}/mocks/http-service/{service-name}/mappings/{service-name}` folder).
 Sometimes in the mappings you can refer to static files.
 These files can be added to the `{scenario-name}/mocks/http-service/{service-name}/__files/{service-name}/responses` folder.

 Assuming that your OpenAPI mock is `{scenario-name}/mocks/http-service/{service-name}`, you should be able to refer to it like that: